anilmainali/SoftwareTesting/SoftwareTesting-Notes.md

 - Testing: Same as Manual testing , ability write test cases.
 - Coding : Purely technical, writing proper code.

+## Tips
+- First lessons in coding have nothing to do with testing.
+- Recommended to learn coding and manual testing at the same time.

 ## What is Static Testing?
 - Code is not executed
 - Manual review of code,documents to find the errors.